Safeguarding our clients in the war on cyber extortion.

-Ransomware is defined as a term for the many variations of malware that infect computer systems, typically by social engineering schemes.
+Ransomware is a malicious software attack that locks your files and demands payment to access them.
+There are many variations of malware that can infect computer systems, typically by social engineering schemes.

 Ransomware sometimes marks the files for permanent deletion or publication on the internet.
 The perpetrators then demand a payment (usually in untraceable cryptocurrency like Bitcoin) for the private key required to decrypt and access the files.
 Infamous ransomware examples include CryptoLocker, CryptoWall, Locky, Cerber, KeyRanger, SamSam, TeslaCrypt, TorrentLocker, and Reveton.